ritikar1/Learnify/README.md

-# StudyPedia_Complete
+# Learnify_Complete
-# StudyPedia
+# Learnify

-StudyPedia is an interactive learning platform that simplifies complex concepts for users.
+Learnify is an interactive learning platform that simplifies complex concepts for users.
 It provides explanations using natural language processing and generates user-friendly content with examples and emojis.
 Users can explore various subjects, find differences and connections, and access their search history, fostering effective learning in multiple languages.

 ## Screenshots of the Project